 The author would like to express sincere appreciation to the Regional Development Planning, Research, and Innovation Agency (Bapperida) of Bandung Regency for providing institutional access, guidance, and supporting documents related to Posyandu transformation and stunting reduction initiatives.
-Gratitude is also extended to Posyandu cadres, community health workers, and village officials who contributed valuable insights during field interactions and interviews (Astuti et al., 2025).
+Gratitude is also extended to Posyandu cadres, community health workers, and village officials who contributed valuable insights during field interactions and observations.
 The author further acknowledges the academic supervision and administrative support provided by Politeknik STIA LAN Bandung, which facilitated the completion of this study.
-Their collective contributions significantly enriched the empirical and analytical foundation of this manuscript.